-If a person is in immediate danger, the emergency services must be contacted immediately and the DSM, DCO and Board lead/advisor for safeguarding must be notified as soon as possible.
-If possible, ensure prompt action is taken to minimise the risk of harm or any further abuse, maltreatment or neglect.
-This is particularly important if the person remains in or is about to return to the place where the alleged abuse occurred, or the alleged abuser is likely to have access to the person or others who might be at risk.
+If a person is in immediate danger, the emergency services must be contacted immediately and the DSM notified as soon as possible.
+If possible ensure prompt action is taken to minimise the risk of harm or any further abuse, maltreatment or neglect.
+This is particularly important if the person remains in or is about to return to the place where the alleged abuse occurred or the alleged abuser is likely to have access to the person or others who might be at risk.

 If the person is not in immediate danger a written record of any disclosure, concern or suspicion should be made.
 How to behave in the event of someone making a disclosure is detailed in Appendix 2.
 The record should detail the facts, based on evidence of what is seen, heard or smelled, clearly distinguishing fact from opinion.
 The sooner this is done the better.
+The information provided should be similar to that requested by the appropriate Safeguarding Team (details available online at www.kingston.gov.uk or via the DSM).